lf-lang/embedded-lab/src/Line.md

 For this lab, you will need a suitable line like the one here:
 <!---
-TODO(@the-systematic-chaos): Add a picture of a line.
+TODO(@the-systematic-chaos): Add a picture of a line following track.
 -->

 ## 9. Prelab